Independent Study / Reading Course

 - Indicates how often the student and the faculty member will meet to discuss those readings.

-This proposal should be submitted to the Undergraduate Program Advisor during or before the first week of the term in which student intends to take the Independent Study.
+This proposal should be submitted to the Undergraduate Program Assistant during or before the first week of the term in which student intends to take the Independent Study.

-Please visit the Undergraduate Program Advisor in SSC 5304 to pick up a copy of the proposal form.
+Please visit the Undergraduate Program Assistant in SSC 5304 to pick up a copy of the proposal form.